What does Physical Education look like at Abbey?

 We harness play times and lunch times for high quality physical activity, through the OPAL programme where children are encouraged to use their physical skills throughout their outdoor play.

 We also offer a range of after-school clubs which further develop children’s love of sport and physical activity.
 Through ‘SH Active Sports’, children have access to multiple activities that they may not have access to outside of school.
-These have included Martial Arts, Laser Tag and Scooter skills.
+These have included Martial Arts, Laser Tag, Golf and Scooter skills and a variety of dance.
 The option children have change on a termly basis to provide them with more opportunities.
-We do additionally provide access to Dance which is provided by members of staff who are Dance trained.

 Impact: